 Do not purchase anything too powerful.
 It will make a mess inside the tank.
 Besides, they are not safe for the fish.
 And low-powered wave makers will fail to distribute food and other essential elements for the components.

 Your entire tank water passes through the powerhead pump many times every hour.
-That number is referred to as turnovers and also known as the GPH rate.
+That number is referred to as turnovers and is also known as the GPH rate.

 Powerheads come with a particular turnover level for a specific amount of tank water.
 For SPS, the turnover needs to happen around 20-40 times.
 And for LPS, 10-20 times should be enough.